 Some of our Medicare claims may be subject to policies issued by Palmetto GBA and Noridian Healthcare Solutions, our former and current Medicare Administrative Contractor for California, respectively.
 Palmetto GBA, acting on behalf of many MACs, recently issued a Local Coverage Decision that affects coverage, coding and billing of many molecular diagnostic tests.
-Under this Local Coverage Determination, Palmetto GBA will not cover any molecular diagnostic tests, such as the capture/enumeration component of our current breast cancer test and our planned future tests, unless the test is expressly included in a National Coverage Determination issued by CMS or a Local Coverage Determination or coverage article issued by Palmetto GBA.
+Under this Local Coverage Determination, Palmetto GBA will not cover any molecular diagnostic tests, including our current breast cancer test and our planned future tests, unless the test is expressly included in a National Coverage Determination issued by CMS or a Local Coverage Determination or coverage article issued by Palmetto GBA.
 Currently, laboratories may submit coverage determination requests to Palmetto GBA for consideration and apply for a unique billing code for each test (which is a separate process from the coverage determination).
 In the event that a non-coverage determination is issued, the laboratory must wait six months following the determination to submit a new request.
-In addition, effective January 1, 2013, Palmetto GBA implemented its new Molecular Diagnostic Services Program, under which, among other things, laboratories must use the newly-assigned billing codes specific to the test (as implemented by the American Medical Association), in order to receive the indicated reimbursement amounts.
-Reimbursement amounts under these new single molecular diagnostics billing codes were in some cases lower, and in some cases higher, than amounts allowed by Medicare before January 1, 2013, but most were significantly lower.
-Palmetto GBA currently has a negative coverage determination for the capture/enumeration component of CTC tests such as our current and anticipated CTC tests, but there is no such negative coverage determination for the analysis component of such CTC tests.
+In addition, effective January 1, 2013, Palmetto GBA implemented its new Molecular Diagnostic Services Program, under which, among other things, laboratories must use the newlyassigned billing codes specific to the test (as implemented by the American Medical Association), in order to receive the indicated reimbursement amounts.
+CMS has not provided a fee schedule for these new codes and instead has ordered the MACs to "gapfill" in order to establish payment values.
+Reimbursement amounts under these new single molecular diagnostics billing codes were in some cases lower, and in some cases higher, than prior amounts, but most were significantly lower.
+Palmetto GBA currently has a negative coverage determination for the capture/enumeration component of CTC tests such as our current anticipated CTC tests, but there is no such negative coverage determination for the analysis component of such CTC tests.
 Denial (or continuation of denial) of coverage for the capture/enumeration component of our current and anticipated CTC tests by Palmetto GBA or its successor MAC, Noridian Healthcare Solutions, or reimbursement at inadequate levels, would have a material adverse impact on our business and on market acceptance of our current breast cancer test and our planned future tests.
 Noridian Healthcare Solutions intends to follow, for CTC tests, the positive or negative coverage determinations which from time to time Palmetto GBA makes.
-Because Palmetto GBA denied on November 27, 2013 our request for coverage for the enumeration/detection portion of our OncoCEE testing, the earliest date we could submit another request on this matter is May 27, 2014.
-We intend to continue our efforts to obtain Medicare coverage for capture/enumeration.